The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 This course enables students to explore research methodologies, including statistical analyses, study designs used in health sciences, and critically appraise the research published in scientific literature and popular media.
 Students learn to identify and discuss current trends in research in health sciences, nutrition, health psychology, exercise science, and complementary and alternative medicine.

-This course familiarizes students with principles of epidemiology and its role in prevention and control of communicable and noncommunicable diseases prevalent in a determined geographical area.
-Students further explore the biostatistical methods used in epidemiological data gathering and analysis, and discuss the importance of epidemiological studies related to effective public health strategies.
+This course familiarizes students with principles of epidemiology and its role in prevention and control of communicable diseases prevalent in a determined geographical area.
+Students further explore the biostatistical methods used in data gathering and analysis and discuss the importance of research studies as related to effective public health strategies.
 Concepts will include research protocol data management, descriptive statistics, and vital statistics.

 This course guides students through the practice of public health.
 Real-world public health issues are presented and evaluated through the use of case study analysis.
 Case studies cover fundamental competencies of the public health practitioner, including community health assessment and health policy development.
 In addition, students will examine problem-solving strategies through problem-based learning.